|Twenty-seven-year-old Van Buren Towle of the 1st Massachusetts Heavy Artillery |

 The woods and farm fields where the son of an Alabama cotton farmer and his comrades fought against a Massachusetts shoemaker and the Yankee "Heavies" have been altered forever.
 I think that says a lot about us today.

-the pre-war farm house (left).
-This lane, lined by Virginia cedars, is the same road that
+farmhouse (left).
+This lane, lined by Virginia cedars, is the same road that the "Heavies" came

 (Photo courtesy Clint Schemmer, Fredericksburg Free-Lance Star)